pinterest/PINFuture/README.md

 ### Threading model ###

-When you register a callback, there is a required `executor:` parameter.
-The `executor` determines where and when a callback block will be executed.
+When you register a callback block, there is a required `executor:` parameter.
+The `executor` determines where and when your block will be executed.

 #### Common values for `executor:`
 - `[PINExecutor mainQueue]` Executes a block on the Main GCD queue.
 - `[PINExecutor background]` Executes a block from a background pool of threads.
 If multiple callback blocks are attached, it's possible the blocks will execute concurrently.

-A good rule of thumb: Always use `[PINExecutor background]` unless your block specifically needs to be executed from the Main thread (e.g. because it's touching UIKit).
+A good rule of thumb: Use `[PINExecutor background]` if work that your callback block does is thread-safe *and* if it doesn't need to be executed from the Main thread (e.g. because it's touching UIKit).

 ### Preserving type safety